Gagan-KM/Project-Kappa/README.md

 ## Overview

 **Project-Kappa** demonstrates the construction of a robust real-time data engineering pipeline using cutting-edge tools and technologies.
-The project processes streaming data in real-time, performs sentiment analysis with OpenAI's ChatGPT, and ensures efficient data indexing and querying with Elasticsearch.
+The project processes streaming data in real time, performs sentiment analysis with OpenAI's ChatGPT, and ensures efficient data indexing and querying with Elasticsearch.

-This repository provides a step-by-step guide, codebase, and configurations necessary to build and execute the pipeline.
+This repository provides a step-by-step guide, codebase, and configuration to build and execute the pipeline.

 ## Features